-You are designing a renovation to an Airport Departures terminal, and a constant problem in the design process has been the excessive amount of time required to obtain approvals and finalize details from the many stakeholders in the project that includes Airport Authorities, Security Agencies, Airlines and many others.
-You are behind schedule, the tender deadline is nearing and the design for the Ticketing counters is still in progress.
+You are designing a renovation to an airport departures terminal, and a constant problem in the design process has been the excessive amount of time required to obtain approvals and finalize details from the many stakeholders in the project (including airport authorities, security agencies, airlines and many others).
+You are behind schedule, the tender deadline is nearing and the design for the ticketing counters is still in progress.
 It doesn’t look like you are going to obtain review and approval to proceed in time to make the deadline.
 What do you do?
 Postpone the tender?
-This is a case where a Cash Allowance may come to your rescue.
+This is a case where a cash allowance may come to your rescue.

-So as with all things in construction nothing is black and white, and you have to be very careful with the gray!
-I wonder if Antonio Gaudi ever thought about using Cash Allowances to speed up the design and construction of his Sagrada Familia Basilica in Barcelona, check out this neat you tube video showing the final design.
+So as with all things in construction nothing is black and white, and you have to be very careful with the grey!
+I wonder if Antonio Gaudi ever thought about using cash allowances to speed up the design and construction of his Sagrada Familia Basilica in Barcelona, check out this neat you tube video showing the final design.
 Construction started 131 years ago!

 References we used in researching this post included:

 - CCDC 20 – A guide to the use of CCDC 2 – 2008 Stipulated price contract

 - The Construction Specifications Institute: Construction Contract Administration Practise Guide

 - AIA – The Architect’s Handbook of Professional Practice – 14th Ed